zenite-docs/zenite-docs.github.io/endpoints/general.md

 ## Endpoint name

 Choose an endpoint name to access your endpoint.
-This will affect your endpoint URL, for example, endpoint named "users" will have an URL in the format:
+This will affect your endpoint URL, for example, endpoint named `users` will have an URL in the format:

 ```
 https://your-server-name.zenite.io/users